-Net income (loss) per ordinary share is computed by dividing net income (loss) attributable to ordinary shares by the weighted average number of ordinary shares outstanding during the period, plus to the extent dilutive the incremental number of ordinary shares to settle warrants, as calculated using the treasury stock method.
-At September 30, 2016, we had outstanding warrants for the purchase of up to 34,750,000 Class A ordinary shares.
-An aggregate of 47,674,947 shares of Class A ordinary shares subject to possible redemption at September 30, 2016 have been excluded from the calculation of basic income (loss) per ordinary shares since such shares, if redeemed, only participate in their pro rata share of the trust earnings.
-The shares are included within the diluted per share calculation.
+Basic net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding during the period.
+Diluted net income/loss per share is computed by dividing net income (loss) per share by the weighted average number of ordinary shares outstanding (including shares subject to redemption), plus, to the extent dilutive, the incremental number of ordinary shares to settle private placement warrants held by the Sponsor, as calculated using the treasury stock method.
+An aggregate of 47,722,147 shares of Class A ordinary shares subject to possible redemption at March 31, 2017 have been excluded from the calculation of basic income (loss) per ordinary shares since such shares, if redeemed, only participate in their pro rata share of the trust earnings.
+The shares are included within the diluted per share calculation for the three months ended March 31, 2017.
+These shares are excluded for the three months ended March 31, 2016 diluted per share calculation since their inclusion would be anti-dilutive.
 The Company has not considered the effect of warrants sold in the Initial Public Offering in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive.